michaelknap/commandgpt/README.md

 ## Usage

 By default, the system and user messages are set as:
-- System: "You are a Linux based OS system administrator.
-Answer as briefly as possible."
+- System: "You are a Linux based system administrator."
-- User: "Answer only with command without any background explanation and clarification.
+- User: "Answer only with a command without any explanation and clarification.
 Provide the most comprehensive and accurate solution."

 You can use the utility without specifying these defaults: